Rooms and Spaces

 The Heavy Demand collection is shelved on the first floor of the library.
 The material in Heavy Demand is mainly books on the lecturer’s recommended reading list.
 For more information on Heavy Demand items, go to the Types of Loan tab on the Borrowing from our libraries web page.

-Reference books are shelved on the first floor; this includes Electives and MSc thesis.
+Reference books are shelved on the first floor; this includes Electives and MSc theses.
 These items cannot be borrowed but may be consulted in the library.

-Medical journals have a shelfmark beginning F Per 610.
-Journals are shelved in alphabetical order on the ground floor and second floor of the library.
-Journals from 1995 onwards are shelved on on Floor 2, and pre 1995 journals are on the Ground Floor.
+Medical journals have a shelfmark beginning F Per 610 and are shelved in alphabetical order.
+Journals from 1995 onwards are shelved on on Floor 2, and journals published before 1995 are on the Ground Floor.
 The current year’s journals are stored in cupboards on the right hand side of Floor 2 with the most recent issue on display on the front of the cupboard.

-We subscribe to a large number of full-text e-journals in Medicine and Biomedical Science.
-An alphabetical list is available via Primo.
+We subscribe to a large number of full-text e-journals in Medicine and Biomedical Science, they are available via Primo.

 - Useful Web Links